 Best in the Wild

-Parkhurst Forest also has a dedicated squirrel hide and walkway from the car park off of Parkhurst Road.
-It’s a ten minute uphill walk through the trees to the hide, which is marked from the car park.
+Parkhurst Forest also has a dedicated red squirrel trail and walkway from the car park off Parkhurst Road.
+It’s a ten-minute uphill walk through the trees to the hide, which is marked from the car park.
 Large squirrel sculptures will show you that you’re on the right track, but the real squirrels are harder to spot.

 Centurion Copse on the edge of the RSPB reserve at Brading Marshes has red squirrels amongst its old oaks.
 You can walk here from Bembridge or across the old sea wall from Brading Station.
-Behind the Griffin pub in Godshill is a tree-lined walk to Beech Copse where you will see squirrels and they are also prolific in the ancient Borthwood Copse near Winford and America Woods just outside Shanklin.
+Behind the Griffin pub in Godshill is a tree-lined walk to Beech Copse which is one of the best places to see red squirrels, and they are also prolific in the ancient Borthwood Copse near Winford and America Woods just outside Shanklin.

 Best at the Attractions